Sashi445/amigos_frontend/documentation.md

 * As part of the community, they can express their thoughts, confessions and conduct polls on various aspects. **(Post Content)**
 * Users will receive posts according to their interests **(Post Recommendation Algorithm)**.
 * User will be able to react and comment on other people's content, the people who he/she follows **(Responding to other's content)**.
-* User can form a workspace for people who reacted to his idea potentially these are the people whom the user feels are worthy enough for contributing to his/her idea.**(Collaborator clustering and evaluation, WorkSpace Creation)**
+* User can form a workspace for people who reacted to his idea, potentially these are the people whom the user feels are worthy enough for contributing to his/her idea.**(Collaborator clustering and evaluation, WorkSpace Creation)**
 * The evaluation of collaborators is based on the responses of the form given by the idea holder. **(Collaborator Evaluation)**
 * The main features of the workspace are group chats, creating notes, assigning tasks to the members of the workspace, and so on. **(Collaborator Clustering and Workspace Creation)**

 ### Tasks based on features:
-1. Database Design and making models.
+1. Database Design and making models
-2. Authentication and Profile Creation.
+2. Authentication and Profile Creation
-3. Interfaces for content creation.
+3. Interfaces for content creation
    - Polls, Confessions, Image with caption content (UI design and functionality)
    - Markdown editor for the user to be able to publish ideas and blogs.
 4. An interface where the user can send friend requests and accept other requests.
-5. Connecting the blocks made so far and restricting access to the pages accordingly(since every user cannot access every other user content).
+5. Connecting the blocks made so far and restricting access to the pages accordingly(since every user cannot access every other user content)
-6. Interface where user can analyze the statistics(reach) of his content and a notifications panel.
+6. Interface where user can analyze the statistics(reach) of his content and a notifications panel
 7. Recommendation Algorithms
    - Post Recommendations
-   - Grouping people based on their interests.
+   - Grouping people based on their interests
    - Running statistics
-8. Collaborator clustering and workspace creation.
+8. Collaborator clustering and workspace creation
 9. Workspace Features:
    - Group chats
    - Creating tasks for individuals